Quality of care and patient safety are top priorities. We work to get the best results for you.

 The Mercy ACO is a statewide organization comprised of doctors and other health professionals dedicated to Triple Aim Goals:

-The Mercy ACO is comprised of more than 2,000 doctors and 147 health care affiliate sites organized into regional ACOs and clinically integrated networks.
+The Mercy ACO is comprised of more than 2,300 doctors and 500 practice sites organized into regional ACOs and clinically integrated networks.
 The ACO is organized under federal law, which allows it to enter into contracts with insurance companies to provide services to defined populations of patients and be rewarded for successfully improving their care and lowering their costs.

 The Mercy ACO helps reduce hospital admissions, emergency department visits and other expensive care.
-Medicare and other health insurers report they have saved more than $40 million in health care costs in the past four years as a result of the Mercy ACO’s efforts.
+Medicare and other health insurers report they have saved more than $65 million in health care costs in the past five years as a result of the Mercy ACO’s efforts.
 Learn more here.

 Custom care through the Mercy Health Network Accountable Care Organizations (ACO) addresses your individual health needs to best suit you.
 Plus, working with an ACO doesn’t affect your Medicare benefits.